Richard Hundley: Career and Accomplishments

 Hundley joined Milanov's studio in 1967, and his collaboration with this highly esteemed soprano and her students heavily impacted his compositional style.
 Milanov was an expert of bel canto singing, a style of singing that is quite lyrical and flows smoothly.
 Thus, Hundley learned to imitate the cadence of the English language with his beautiful, flowing pieces.

 In 1982 the International American Music Competition included several of his works in its repertoire list for pieces for vocalists of high quality.
 Two years later, Hundley was hired to be the composer-in-residence at the Newport Music Festival for a full season.

 In 1987, Hundley was declared one of the standard American composers for vocalists by the International American Music Competition.

 Of all the pieces Hundley penned, his most well-known work is "Come Ready and See Me."
 Notably, many of his compositions do not fit a particular period or style, but the influence of his work as a singer is evident in his writing.
 He incorporated a plethora of musical elements in his works, such as melismas, dissonance, and counter melodies, and he placed great emphasis on the piano's role in telling the story alongside the vocalist.

 Hundley passed away in the city of Englewood, N.J., on February 25, 2018.
-His legacy of skillfully crafted art songs lives on as young and old artists alike continue to perform his pieces.